2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes/v13/ientity-links/index.md

 But in rare cases you may have been getting the `SomeLinkProperty` from the IEntity.
 This will now not throw an error, but simply not lookup the link any more.

-So if you end up getting links like this:
+So if you end up getting links like this, you are probably affected:

 ```html
 <a href="file:74">click here</a>
 ```

-You are probably affected.

 ## Upgrade to Newer functionality